What kinds of books are included in the collection?

-A paid Executive Director manages day‐to‐day operations along with a Program Coordinator; a volunteer Board Members reviews the annual budget and policies, and Executive Committee sets overall policies, creates an annual budget and oversees the operation of LPP.
+A paid Executive Director manages day‐to‐day operations along with a Program Coordinator and an Administrative Assistant; a volunteer Board authorizes the annual budget and policies, and Executive Committee sets overall policies, creates an annual budget and oversees the operation of LPP.

 Who runs the libraries?

 Each library belongs to its community, and is run by local residents.
 Regional Volunteer Coordinators, who are usually past or current Libros para Pueblos librarians, provide support to the local librarians.

 Where does the money come from?

 Funds comes entirely from private donations.
 Donations are not accepted from religious or political organizations, in order to maintain political and religious neutrality.

 The first year a library is established, an anonymous Mexican donor pays for the books.
 For subsequent years, Libros para Pueblos provides the books.
 An annual sponsorship of US$800 pays for the books at a single library.